-Join Jess Stratton for an in-depth discussion in this video Creating an event, part of Up and Running with Eventbrite.
+Join Jess Stratton for an in-depth discussion in this video Creating an event, part of Learning Eventbrite.

 To start setting up an event go to www.eventbrite.com in your browser.
 From the Eventbrite homepage, click the green Create an Event button.
 If you've never been to Eventbrite before, the first thing you have to do is sign up with the site.
 In the middle of the screen put in your email address and type a password.
 Then, click the green Get Started button.
 Now you can start filling in the actual details of your event.
 Start by giving your event a title.
 You can put in a location, such as an address.

 You can even click to show a map on the Event page once it's all done so that your guests know exactly how to find you.
 You can also click on Date and Time and set the appropriate date and time for your event.
 You may need to scroll down on the page to see the scroll bars to set the correct time.
 You can choose a file and pick an event logo if you want.
 I'll click Choose File, it's certainly not necessary.
 Click the green Upload button after you select your picture.
 You can scroll down some more and put in the event description.